 Color rendition will vary, both in overall brightness and in color balance.

-On the web, unlike hardcopy publishing, type faces are controlled by the browser.
-Lynx uses fixed-pitch fonts for all text, because Lynx works with displays of 24 rows of 80 characters each.
-Internet Explorer usually uses two type faces, a proportional-spaced font (usually Times) and a fixed-pitch font (usually Courier).
+On the web, type faces are controlled by the browser.
 Browsers that don't know about the font or bold tags will ignore them, and the text "marked" with those tags will simply blend in with the surrounding text, instead of being emphasized.

-If you feel you must do something different from the default, you will probably not encounter any nasty surprises by specifying a background color that is paler than the default gray, especially if you go all the way to white, by specifying a color code of #FFFFFF.
+If you feel you must do something different from the default, you are not likely to encounter any problems by specifying a background color that is lighter than the default.

-Using a dark background color and white or light-colored text has been observed to result in color inkjet or laser printers producing a completely unreadable rendition of a page that was readable on-screen, or wasting incredible amounts of toner or ink, or both.
-Some browsers do not provide any method for ignoring the document's background and text colors just at print time, only as part of the overall configuration.
+Using a dark background color and light-colored text has been observed to result in color inkjet or laser printers producing a completely unreadable rendition of a page or wasting incredible amounts of toner or ink.

-Individual browsers can be, and often are, configured to ignore the color directions in the HTML files, so you cannot count on your colors being used.
+Individual browsers can be configured to ignore the color directions in the HTML files, so you cannot count on your colors being used.

-Use strong format for emphasis within a paragraph, rather than bold: Lynx and other browsers that don't know about bold tags will ignore them, leaving no emphasis at all!
+Use strong format for emphasis within a paragraph, rather than bold.

-Use the typewriter format and pre-formatted text to force graphical browsers to use a fixed-pitch font, but beware of the fact that many browsers default fixed-pitch fonts to a tiny size.
-Unlike the rest of your HTML page, pre-formatted text also preserves space characters and line breaks - there is no re-wrapping.
+Use the typewriter format and pre-formatted text to force graphical browsers to use a fixed-pitch font, but beware of the fact that many browsers default fixed-pitch fonts to a small size.

 Be aware that "ADDRESS" and "CITE" format are rendered in italic by many browsers, so use them also very sparingly, if at all.